dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Titanic/Notes.md

-# this script cracked it so bullshit:
+# this script cracked it:

 # this is what chatGPT said
 ### **Why Does Your Python Script Seem Faster?**